amiru-ekanayake/amiru-ekanayake/README.md

 # Hi, I'm Amiru 👋

 **Aspiring Full Stack Developer**
-Passionate about building clean UIs and turning ideas into production-ready web experiences.[file:2]
+Passionate about building clean UIs and turning ideas into production-ready web experiences.

 ---

 ## 👨‍💻 About Me

 Hi!
 I'm **Amiru Ekanayake**, a Computer Science undergraduate from Sri Lanka 🇱🇰.
-Focused on full stack web development and freelance web projects, with a strong interest in UI/UX and problem-solving.[file:2]
+Focused on full stack web development and freelance web projects, with a strong interest in UI/UX and problem-solving.

 ---